department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/url-standards.md

   - Poor:  www.va.gov/dependents - The word “dependents” is a very broad term that could be interpreted a number of ways - is it a landing page for Veteran dependents to view benefits and services for them, or is it a place for Veterans to manage their dependents, etc.

-### How to request a vanity URL

-- Requests for vanity URLs need to be submitted AT LEAST 2 weeks in advance of when they need to be live.
-This allows for time to establish and confirm the final URL and landing page as well as give technical teams time to plan for implementation.
-- When requesting a vanity URL, OCTO may decline or provide alternatives based on adherence to standards and the above guidance.
-- Ad campaign tracking must be handled by the requestor, and will not be implemented through this process.

-To request a vanity URL, please submit a  [Redirect, URL change, or vanity URL request issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=mnorthuis&labels=ia&template=redirect-request.md&title=Redirect+Request), and follow the instructions in the template.